Sudan moves closer to debt relief with U.S. loan to clear World Bank arrears

 By Andrea Shalal

-Clearing the arrears, which date back to the years of former autocrat Omar al-Bashir and earlier, was made possible through a $1.15 billion bridge loan from the U.S. government.
+Payment of Sudan's arrears was made possible through a $1.15 billion bridge loan from the U.S. government.

-Sudan's Finance Minister Jibril Ibrahim said clearance of the arrears would enable the country to secure financing from the World Bank Group and other multilateral institutions and move forward with transformative development projects.
+Sudan's finance minister Gibril Ibrahim said clearance of the arrears would enable the country to secure financing from the World Bank Group and other multilateral institutions and move forward with transformative development projects.

 "We are thankful to the U.S. government for facilitating this clearance process, which also supports our drive towards more comprehensive debt relief," Ibrahim said.